-24 13.
-One year later, the Fifth Circuit adopted a similar approach while 25 assessing an ACPA claim aimed at a site designed to "inform potential customers 26 about a negative experience with [a] company."
+13. One year later, the Fifth Circuit adopted a similar approach while assessing an ACPA claim aimed at a site designed to "inform potential customers about a negative experience with [a] company."
 TMI, Inc. v.
-Maxwell, 368 F. 3d 27 433, 439 (5th Cir.
+Maxwell, 368 F. 3d 433, 439 (5th Cir.
 2004).
-That court examined the nine statutory indicia of bad 28 of harm that ACPA was designed to prevent."
+That court examined the nine statutory indicia of bad faith, then added that "we particularly note that Maxwell's conduct is not the kind of harm that ACPA was designed to prevent."
 Id. at 440 (emphasis added); see also id. (noting the absence of bad faith after "analyzing the statutory factors and ACPA's purpose").